cilwerner/ms-identity-docs-code-dotnet/3-desktop/README.md

 # Desktop Samples

 This folder contains .NET desktop samples demonstrating authentication and authorization scenarios using the Microsoft identity platform.
-These samples cover a variety of desktop technologies, including Console, WinForms, WPF, WinUI, and cross-platform MAUI.
+These samples cover a variety of desktop technologies, including Console, Windows Forms, WPF, WinUI, and cross-platform MAUI.

 ## Samples Overview